UX Research · Usability Testing · Redesign

 One input caused half the friction

 The station search alone was generating most of the booking abandonment.
-Fixing it with fuzzy autocomplete resolved the majority of first-attempt failures.
-The lesson: find the single highest-friction moment and fix that first.
+Adding fuzzy autocomplete and recent routes resolved the majority of first-attempt failures.
 Small, precise interventions beat broad redesigns.

-Heuristic evaluation surfaced systemic patterns early.
-Usability testing revealed severity — issues we expected to be minor were catastrophic in practice, and vice versa.
-I'd never use one without the other again.
+Desk review and journey mapping surfaced systemic patterns early.
+Moderated testing revealed severity: issues we expected to be minor were catastrophic in practice, and vice versa.
+Both lenses are essential, not interchangeable.

 Physical context shapes digital design